matthew-brett/pydagogue/curious_git.rst

    explanation as to why it is refusing, and listing things you can do about it.
 You can force git to go ahead and do the push, but it is much safer to use a bare repository.
-.. [#sub-trees] You have probably worked out by now that git directory listings can have files (called "blobs") and subdirectories ("trees").
-   When doing the copy, we actually have to recurse into any sub-directories to get needed file ("blob") and subdirectory ("tree") objects.
-But, you get the idea.

 .. include:: links_names.inc
 .. include:: working/object_names.inc